StevenWangler/Blizzard/README.md

 # Snow Day Prediction Platform

 A multi-agent system that predicts snow days using weather data and simulates a decision-making process between school administrators.
-Features a modern web interface for viewing predictions.
+Features a modern web interface for viewing predictions and customizable snow day criteria.

 ## Prerequisites